 Can this pumpkin butter be canned?

-I love pumpkin butter spread onto homemade drop biscuits, banana bread, or even pancakes.
-I even like mixing pumpkin butter INTO pancake batter.
+There are so many delicious ways to use pumpkin butter.
+I love pumpkin butter spread onto homemade drop biscuits, banana bread, muffins, or even pancakes.
+I even like mixing pumpkin butter INTO pancake batter, oatmeal, or overnight oats.

 How to Store It